Iowa Keeps Getting Messier: 5 Takeaways From The Caucuses' Near-Tie

 And here are five takeaways from those results:

-1. Buttigieg and Sanders did not get to bask in the moment
+1. Buttigieg and Sanders did not get to bask in the moment.

 The impact of the Iowa mess is clearly biggest on Buttigieg.
-Look at it this way – when this campaign began people couldn't pronounce his name; he was far down in the polls; and he's gay.
+Look at it this way — when this campaign began, people couldn't pronounce his name; he was far down in the polls; and he's gay.
 Yet Buttigieg finished in a virtual tie with Sanders, who is as well-known a politician as anyone in the country.

 Of the two, Buttigieg most needed an Iowa good-news bounce.
-That was denied him by the results fiasco which sucked up all the oxygen in the political room.
+That was denied him by the results fiasco that sucked up all the oxygen in the political room.
 Sanders, too, lost the opportunity for days of good press and headlines.

 What that means for either candidate going into a state that can reinforce or reset a previous electoral result is unclear.
-For what it's worth, a Monmouth University Poll out Thursday showed Sanders leading in New Hampshire followed by Buttigieg.
+For what it's worth, a Monmouth University Poll out Thursday showed Sanders leading in New Hampshire, followed by Buttigieg.
 Biden is on the decline.
 (More on that below.)

 NEW HAMPSHIRE DEM PRIMARY POLL: #2020Dem #FITN:— MonmouthPoll (@MonmouthPoll) February 6, 2020